An abstract approximation tool for mixed-dimensional and equidimensional modeling: Boundedness of the cochain map

-\end{proposition} \begin{proof} Again we break it down for a single component, as the result stated in the proposition then immediately follows.
-On the left-hand side we have $\|\alpha_i\|_{\Sc}$, and on the right-hand side, we have
+In particular, the cochain map $\Xi^{p,q}: \Sc^{p,q} \to \Ac^{p,q}$ is an injection. \end{proposition} \begin{proof} Again, we break it down for a single component, as the result stated in the proposition then immediately follows.
+Taking the square of the right-hand side, we have